kamruzzaman15/BAML_pain-to-pitch_agent/README.md

 - The no-LLM guard is a heuristic.
 It favors precision over recall on purpose.
 It is better to show a few real leads than many noisy ones.

-## What I would improve with more time

-- Use a stronger model for the rewrite step only.
-- Force schema fields to be inferred strictly from the snippet.
-- Add GitHub issue and discussion mining, not only code search.
-- Deduplicate by company.
-- Add a feedback loop where human review updates the ranking rubric.

 ---

 ## How it was built